NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 The file::

-   ba_align_ref/run-final_residuals_raw_pixels.txt
+   ba_align_ref/run-final_residuals_stats.txt

 should also be examined.
-It has the ``x`` and ``y`` pixel residuals for each pixel.
-The norm of each pixel residual can be computed, and their median can be found (at some point this will be done automatically).
-Images for which the median pixel residual is larger than 1 pixel or which have too few such residuals should be excluded from running SfS, as likely for those the cameras are not correctly positioned.
+For each camera it has the median of the norms of all residuals (reprojection errors) of pixels projecting in that camera.
+Images for which this median is larger than 1 pixel or which have too few such residuals (see the ``count`` field in that file) should be excluded from running SfS, as likely for those cameras are not correctly positioned.

 If, even after this step, the mapprojected images fail to be perfectly on top of each other, or areas with poor coverage exist, more images